mvslovers/ufs370/README.md

 ## Acknowledgments

-This project was created by **Michael Dean Rayborn**, whose extensive work on MVS 3.8j tooling forms the foundation of the entire MVS open-source ecosystem.
+This project was created by Michael Dean Rayborn, who has contributed several tools used within the MVS 3.8j open-source ecosystem.

 ## License